The History of Hawaiian Leis

 By the 1900s, Hawaiians started to adopt new traditions revolving around the lei.
 This was influenced by the influx of travelers to the once–isolated country.
 The lei soon became a symbol of Hawaiian hospitality, becoming an iconic greeting in the early days of tourism.
 Traditional floral leis were once presented to arriving visitors at the airport or port of entry as part of the warm Hawaiian welcome.

 Today, Hawaii sees almost 10 million visitors in a year, and most tourists will likely only receive a lei when arriving at a luau.
 However, leis are a common souvenir and can be found in any gift shop or ABC store on the islands.
 Artificial leis are commonly found on the mainland, having been integrated into celebrations like weddings, graduations, and birthday parties.

 The Makings of an Authentic Lei

-Typical lei are made from locally–grown flowers and leaves, including tuberose, orchids, plumerias, and pikake flowers, and maile or ti leaves.
-While you’ll find lei made from other materials including shells, kukui nuts, and sometimes even candy, the flower lei is the type that most people think of first.
+Typical leis are made from locally–grown flowers and leaves, including tuberose, orchids, plumerias, pikake flowers, and maile or ti leaves.
+While you’ll find leis made from other materials including shells, kukui nuts, and sometimes even candy, the flower lei is the type that people are most familiar with.

 As if the variety of materials wasn’t enough to differentiate lei types, there are also several common ways that a lei can be created.
 These include hili, made with one material; kui, made through stitching; haku, made from a three-ply braid; and humu, a lei sewn to a backing.

-There are many customs and traditions at a Hawaiian luau, but the lei is almost always a part of the celebration.
+There are many customs and traditions at a luau, but the Hawaiian lei is almost always a part of the celebration.
 You’ll likely be presented with one as soon as you arrive, and you may also have an opportunity to learn to make your own.
-Many luaus offer a variety of traditional activities including lei making, so you can see the process of making a lei and create one yourself.
+Many luaus offer a variety of traditional activities and lei-making is a common activity.
+You get to see the process of making a lei and get to create a fresh flower lei bracelet for yourself.